drasbaek/SafeTuber/README.md

 ![alt text](https://github.com/drasbaek/SafeTuber/blob/main/out/most-toxic-channels.png?raw=True)

 ## Discussion & Limitations <a name="discussion"></a>
-Overall, the results show that only 14% of the channels made no toxic comments across 3 videos, despite the fact that we only analyzed non age-restricted videos.
+Overall, the results show that only 14% of the channels made no toxic comments across 3 videos, despite the fact that we only analyzed videos without age-restrictions.
 The results were astoundingly different across the channel categories.
 Whereas categories such as *Animals & Pets* and *Mystery* showed no toxic content, an *Animation* channels had 7% toxic comments on average. *Daily vlogs* and *fitness* follows close after as the second and third most toxic channel categories. <br>

 In terms of the most toxic channels, Fornite icon Ninja comes in at first with almost 30 percent of all comments uttered being toxic. penguinz0 joins Ninja as the only other channel with over 20% of comments being toxic. <br>